vincenzo-scotti/dldlm/README.md

-conda install tensorboard=2.8.0 pandas scikit-learn matplotlib seaborn spacy -c conda-forge python -m spacy download en_core_web_sm pip install spacytextblob
+conda install tensorboard=2.8.0 pandas scikit-learn matplotlib seaborn spacy -c conda-forge python -m spacy download en_core_web_sm pip install spacytextblob pip install parlai  # This is necessary only to replicate the evaluation (not part of actual requirements/environment)
 ```

 For other options refer to the script `scripts/install_environment.sh`.